timKraeuter/BPM-2024-Extended/artifacts/instantaneous/parallel-branches/README.md

 ```bash
 java -jar BPMNParallelBranchesModelGenerator.jar -path="./models" -length-of-branches=20 -number-of-branches=20
 ```
-Generates 400 models with 1-20 parallel branches of length 1-20 in the `./models` directory.
+Generates 400 models with 1-20 parallel branches of length 1-20 in the `./models` directory (we used openjdk 20.0.2.1).
 The source code for the CLI-application is available at [TBD after review](https://github.com/).

 The precomputed models are located in the `models.zip` file and the 10 models used in the benchmark are located in the `models` directory.